Human Resource Planning: 17 Tips for Scaling Your Business

 Create goals for human resources for that middle time.
 These tend to be plateau or benchmark goals that indicate a step in the right direction or that trigger the next phase of a plan.
 Perhaps you want to see 100% of your employees trained in a specific skill set, but might set a goal of 50% during the fast growth period.
 Or maybe you’d like to see all of your employees hit a certain sales or productivity level, but it’s too difficult to get them all there while you’re in the growth process of hiring and onboarding, so you set a mid-range goal that helps you move forward without abandoning that larger, future goal.

-15. Find a mentor.
+15. Find a mentor

 Scaling your business can be scary, particularly when dealing with human resources.
-Find other business owners who have already done what you are in the midst of, and see if they won’t mentor you.
+Find other business owners who have already done what you are in the midst of, and see if they will mentor you.

 If you have top-level management that are creating a problem now, they are certainly going to be just as difficult (if not worse) later.